-The results of the Longwalls 20-27 riparian vegetation monitoring surveys on the Waratah Rivulet in autumn 2020 can be summarised as follows:
+The results of the Longwalls 20-27 riparian vegetation monitoring surveys on the Waratah Rivulet in autumn 2021 can be summarised as follows:

 - An iron precipitate/micro-organism complex has commonly been observed at Locations WT3, WT4 and WT5 since sampling commenced in spring 2008.
-Cracking of bedrock in the stream channel due to subsidence was first noted at Location WT3 in spring 2013. - To date, analyses comparing temporal changes in components of assemblages of macroinvertebrates and macrophytes at Locations WT3, WT4 and WT5 on the Waratah Rivulet with control locations have not detected significant changes from before- to after mining of the Longwalls 20-22 underground mining area. - Univariate analyses however, have detected a significant change in mean diversity of macroinvertebrates at Location WT3 in spring 2016, autumn 2018 and subsequent surveys (spring 2018, autumn 2019, spring 2019 and autumn 2020).
+Cracking of bedrock in the stream channel due to subsidence was first noted at Location WT3 in spring 2013.
+Mining-related cracking does not appear to have occurred at Locations WT4 or WT5. - To date, analyses comparing temporal changes in components of assemblages of macroinvertebrates and macrophytes at Locations WT3, WT4 and WT5 on the Waratah Rivulet with control locations have not detected significant changes from before- to after mining of the Longwalls 20-22 underground mining area. - Univariate analyses, however, have detected a significant change in mean diversity of macroinvertebrates at Location WT3 in spring 2016, autumn 2018 and subsequent surveys (spring 2018, autumn 2019, spring 2019 and autumn 2020, spring 2020 and autumn 2021).
 Differences appear to be related to diversity decreasing at Location WT3 within the after-mining period, whereas there was an increase at the control locations. - There were no conspicuous differences in mean diversity at Locations WT4 or WT5 in relation to the control locations.
 Mean abundance of macroinvertebrates and mean numbers of Leptophlebiidae and Atyidae did not differ at locations WT3, WT4 or WT5 in relation to the control locations between the before- and after-mining periods. - There were no detectable changes to aquatic macrophytes at the Waratah Rivulet locations in relation to the control locations that could be associated with mining.